 Assets or liabilities are classified into one of three levels.
-Level 1 is the most realizable and is based on quoted price for identical assets, or liabilities, in an active market.
-Level 2 uses significant other observable inputs when obtained quoted prices for identical or similar assets, or liabilities, in markets that are not active.
-Level 3 is the least reliable and uses significant unobservable inputs that uses the best information available under the circumstances which includes the District's own data in measuring unobservable inputs.
+Level 1 is the most reliable and is based on quoted price for identical assets, or liabilities, in an active market.
+Level 2 uses significant other observable inputs when obtaining quoted prices for identical or similar assets, or liabilities, in markets that are not active.
+Level 3 is the least reliable and uses significant unobservable inputs that uses the best information available under the circumstances, which includes the District's own data in measuring unobservable inputs.

-The investments listed above are level 1 assets.
+The investment listed above is a level 1 asset.